RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

     - Treaties def are, therefore, commitments that States have already decided that it is in their interest to comply with.
     - Rules of customary international law def
       - Rules that are consistently followed such as the historic immunity to envoys/medics/messengers
-    - Countries will typically follow the laws and treaties they’ve signed because they were not forced to sign them to begin with, and as such see the benefit
+    - Countries will typically follow the laws and treaties they've signed because they were not forced to sign them to begin with, and as such see the benefit
     - Arguments you use may be used against you
   - 1.7 WHY SHOULD PEOPLE COMPLY WITH INTERNATIONAL LAW?
     - Rule of law, mandate of heaven, swear by religion when making treaties, etc
-    - Eventually shifted towards secular reasoning based on ‘consent of the governed’
+    - Eventually shifted towards secular reasoning based on 'consent of the governed'
       - Positivist def
-        - the authority of international law derived from the fact that States had—or were to be treated as if they had—consented to be bound by its rules, and not from any external source such as the ‘will of God’ or ‘the natural order’
+        - the authority of international law derived from the fact that States had—or were to be treated as if they had—consented to be bound by its rules, and not from any external source such as the 'will of God' or 'the natural order'
       - Jus cogens def:
         - Rules that are binding on all States regardless of whether or not the States have consented to be bound by them
         - A.K.A.
 Peremptory norms def